Syedmoeez/Travel-Agency-Website/README.md

 # Travel-Agency-Website
-This is a Travel gency Website
+This is a Travel Agency Website